BlinkyStitt/dockerfile-ebook-convert/README.md

     docker run --rm -it bwstitt/ebook-convert
     ```

-2. Convert a .epub to a .mobi:
+2. Convert a .epub to a .mobi and save it to the same directory:

     ```bash
     export EBOOK_DIR=/path/to/some/directory/with/ebooks